 More From Layers of Learning

 Our curriculum guide has a lot more information about how to use Layers of Learning with your family.
-Michelle also wrote a series for veteran homeschoolers that has a lot of great tips for homeschooling in high school.
 Here’s a post on Homeschooling in High School that includes a free printable to help you make an education plan for homeschooling in high school.
 It has tons of tips and ideas if you feel nervous about this new season in your life.

 Start family-style homeschooling now with a free Layers of Learning unit when you subscribe.
 Keep the unit forever, no questions asked.